jasminappleby/izzy-visuals/devlog.md

 Tried to build a darkmode button via this: (website)[https://css-tricks.com/easy-dark-mode-and-multiple-color-themes-in-react/] but it just won't work.
 Going to push up code anyway as a progress report.

+10/12/2025
+Looked into dark mode issue and have resolved this, was an issue with App being named app somewhere.
+Fixed the button in bottom right corner for east access on mobile but may need to move it when I add navbar implementation.
+This is the next part of the project I am looking into.
+Oh and we want Gold as an accent colour.